Pampa-Aerodesign/cardeal-esp/README.md

 ## Cloning the repo

-This repo contains some git submodules, so you need extra steps when cloning the repo to local:
+This repo contains some git submodules, so you'll need extra steps when cloning the repo to local:

 1. git clone https://github.com/Pampa-Aerodesign/cardeal-esp.git
 2. git submodule init